grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 This critical error occurs when the rate of received samples per second is exceeded in an ingester.

 The ingester implements a rate limit on the samples per second that can be ingested, and it's used to protect an ingester from overloading in case of high traffic.
-The limit is a per-instance limit and it's applied on all samples received, across all tenants, in each ingester.
+This per-instance limit is applied to all samples that it receives.
+Also, the limit spans all of the tenants within each ingester.

 How to **fix** it:

-- Scale up ingesters.
+- Scale up the ingesters.
 - Increase the limit by using the `-ingester.instance-limits.max-ingestion-rate` option (or `max_ingestion_rate` in the runtime config).

 ### err-mimir-ingester-max-tenants